GPU Pathtracer

 Resources

-In the process of building our simulator, we have drawn upon the following papers, books, and articles.
+In the process of building our renderer, we have drawn upon the following papers, books, and articles.
 They are listed in no particular order.

 CIS565 GPU Programming Notes: The class notes and slides for CIS565: GPU Programming, created by instructor Patrick Cozzi and TA Varun Sampath.